-I am currently writing a Masters thesis for an MS in Computer Science, under Dr. Song-Chun Zhu at the Center for Vision, Cognition, Learning, and Autonomy (VCLA) at UCLA.
+I am currently writing a Masters thesis for an MS in Computer Science, advised by Dr. Song-Chun Zhu at the Center for Vision, Cognition, Learning, and Autonomy (VCLA) at UCLA.

 Before my Masters, I worked as a Full Stack Software Engineer in the San Francisco Bay Area for almost three years, most recently at NatureBox.

 My research interests are in generative modeling and multi-agent systems.
-I have contributed to several research projects that apply MCMC sampling and generative, inference, and energy based models to various vision and language tasks.
+I have contributed to several research projects that apply MCMC sampling and generative models to various vision and language tasks.
 Many projects are on my Github.

 Speech recognition algorithm for trigger word detection, the technology behind Alexa, Google Home, and Siri

 Neural style transfer generates images that reflect the content of one image but the artistic “style” of another